 Preheat the oven to 425 degrees.
 Brush the Wellingtons with the remaining egg mixture.

 For the first time ever, I used a temperature probe that came with my oven.
-Right when I put them in, I pushed the probe in to the middle of one filet.
-I didn’t want to keep poking the poor things with my meat thermometer.
-And this thing worked beautifully!
+Right when I put them in, I pushed the probe in to the middle of one filet and it worked beautifully!

-The 2 Wellingtons took only 20 minutes to cook; I removed them from the oven when their internal temperature reached 125 degrees.
-This is for rare beef.
-From the photos, you can tell we like our beef rare.
+The 2 Wellingtons took only 20 minutes to cook; I removed them from the oven when their internal temperature reached 125 degrees; this is for rare beef.

 I removed the beef Wellingtons from the oven and put them on a plate.
-They would have continued cooking if I’d left them in the hot baking dish.
 They rested for 15 minutes, during which time I got my vegetables together and heated the red wine reduction.

-I placed some of the hot red wine reduction on two plates, and topped them with the beef Wellingtons.
-(Red wine reduction in a future post.)
+I placed some of the reduction on two plates, and topped them with the beef Wellingtons.

 Then I added peas à la Française as our simple but delicious vegetable side.